 Theoretically, only aircraft in the new configuration are operated to Dubai.
 However, for operational reasons it may happen that you will find yourself sitting in an aircraft in the old configuration.

-If check the seat map, in the new cabin the first row on the port side is row 1.
+In the new cabin the first row on the port side is row 1.
 Whereas in the old configuration, the bulkhead row on the port side is row 2.

 Getting to the Airport